-Possible pedestrian gate to rear of carpark Apartment planning can be improved (bedroom windofacing communal area).
-Some of the first floor communal space could be used private courtyards.
-Consider the gradient of the ramp (1:4) ROW to carpa (ramp) - more detail required with transition.
+Possible pedestrian gate to rear of carpark Apartment planning can be improved (bedroom windows facing communal area).
+Some of the first floor communal space could be used as private courtyards.
+Consider the gradient of the ramp (1:4) ROW to carpark (ramp) - more detail required with transition.
 Ramps to be reviewed by the City's technical officers.
 Stores in apartments are not preferred.
-Some exist store locations could be accessed from communications.
-Consider pedestrian gate to carpark from rear R.O.W Principle 5 - Sustainability Consider more windows down the side to let e morning light in.
-Consider removing the glass in the gap between the f and back on the side elevation to allow cross be ventilation through the site and apartments.
-They need to be screened and open Take care when detailing dividing screens betw balconies - consider letting the low angle winter across both balconies to glazing if possible.
-Scr summer low angle sun.
-Concern regarding bedrooms that access daylight voids or entry corridor.
-Consider alternative apartm design ie studio layout to provide for better penetration.
-Principle 6 - Amenity Many apartments will have excellent daylighting opportunity for cross ventilation Consider improving the few that have bedrooms to voland to entry.
+Some existing store locations could be accessed from communa spaces.
+Consider pedestrian gate to carpark from rear R.O.W.
+Principle 5 - Sustainability Consider more windows down the side to let early morning light in.
+Consider removing the glass in the gap between the from and back on the side elevation to allow cross better ventilation through the site and apartments.
+They may need to be screened and open Take care when detailing dividing screens betweer balconies - consider letting the low angle winter sur across both balconies to glazing if possible.
+Screer summer low angle sun.
+Concern regarding bedrooms that access daylight via voids or entry corridor.
+Consider alternative apartment design ie studio layout to provide for better light penetration.
+Principle 6 - Amenity Many apartments will have excellent daylighting and opportunity for cross ventilation Consider improving the few that have bedrooms to voids and to entry.
 Consider reconfiguring to improve.
-A sinumber of studio apartments could be considered Voids only 2 floors deep - however could the size/who be increased.
-Rule of thumb is that these should be minimum dimension that is half the depth.
-Consider removing the glass in the lightwell between front and back on the side elevation and using an obscreen to facilitate improved ventilation.
-Consider lockable screen doors, so that solid doors be left open - will contribute greatly to cross-ventilation.
-Upper floor apartments have potential to have a level of amenity.
-Boundary setback at upper lesshould allow for full size windows.
-Optimise glaz provide low sill heights at least to habitable rooms.
+A smal number of studio apartments could be considered Voids only 2 floors deep - however could the size/width be increased.
+Rule of thumb is that these should be a minimum dimension that is half the depth.
+Consider removing the glass in the lightwell between the front and back on the side elevation and using an oper screen to facilitate improved ventilation.
+Consider lockable screen doors, so that solid doors car be left open - will contribute greatly to cross-ventilation Upper floor apartments have potential to have a high level of amenity.
+Boundary setback at upper levels should allow for full size windows.
+Optimise glazing provide low sill heights at least to habitable rooms.
 All bathrooms could have windows.
-Apartment planning can be improved such as bedrowindows facing communal circulation areas.
-On the floor to the rear apartments provide private courty within the communal circulation space, which generous, acting as a transition space a privacy screen shielding bedroom window from communal circulations pace.
-Some Laundry and stores within apartments could swapped to allow natural light into laundries.
-Ameliorate sound / noise from lift - take care we detailing / specifications.
-Or try to locate store.
+Apartment planning can be improved such as bedroom windows facing communal circulation space, which is generous, acting as a transition space a privacy screer shielding bedroom window from communal circulatior space Some Laundry and stores within apartments could be swapped to allow natural light into laundries Ameliorate sound / noise from lift - take care wher detailing / specifications.
+Or try to locate store and services (bathrooms etc) around lift core.